GreenleafLab/chromVAR/README.md

 chromVAR is an R package for the analysis of sparse chromatin accessibility data from single cell or bulk ATAC or DNAse-seq data.
 The package aims to identify motifs or other genomic annotations associated with variability in chromatin accessibility between individual cells or samples.
 For a more detail overview of the method, please see the [publication](https://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4401.html) ([pdf](http://greenleaf.stanford.edu/assets/pdf/nmeth.4401.pdf), [supplement](https://drive.google.com/file/d/0B8eUn6ZURmqvUjBCbE5Hc0p4UFU/view?usp=sharing)).

-## Note on recent function name changes

-The chromVAR (and related motifmatchr) function names recently changed to switch over to camelCase from snake_case.
-All exported functions now use camelCase, e.g. `compute_deviations` is now `computeDeviations`.
-If following the current documentation but using an earlier version of the package, either update the package or be aware of the discrepancy.
-This change was made to comply with Bioconductor naming preferences, as chromVAR will soon be submitted to Bioconductor.

 ## Installation

 The recommended installation method for `chromVAR` is using the `biocLite` command from BiocInstaller.
 You will first have to have installed the [BiocInstaller package